thephpleague/csv/docs/9.0/reader/index.md

 - Calling `Reader::includeEmptyRecords` will ensure empty records are left in the `Iterator` returned by `Reader::getRecords`, conversely `Reader::skipEmptyRecords` will ensure empty records are skipped.
-- At any given time you can ask you Reader instance if empty records will be stripped or included using the `Reader::isEmptyRecordsIncluded` method.
+- At any given time you can ask your Reader instance if empty records will be stripped or included using the `Reader::isEmptyRecordsIncluded` method.
-- If no header offset is specified, the empty record will be represented by a empty `array`, conversely, for consistency, an empty record will be represented by an array filled with `null` values as expected from header presence normalization.
+- If no header offset is specified, the empty record will be represented by an empty `array`.
+Conversely, for consistency, an empty record will be represented by an array filled with `null` values as expected from header presence normalization.

-<p class="message-notice">The record offset are always independent of the presence of empty records.</p>
+<p class="message-notice">The record offset is always independent of the presence of empty records.</p>

 ```php
 use League\Csv\Reader;